envytools/envytools/docs/hw/pm/ptherm.rst

 clock divided by the greatest divider (16).

 This clock rate modulation mechanism has been named FSMR (Frequency-Switching Modulation Rate) for the lack of a better name.
-The FSRM can be triggered by different temperature and power thresholds.
-Each thresholds can usually configure the ratio and the divider with different values to stay in the temperature budget while reducing performance as little as possible.
+The FSMR can be triggered by different temperature and power thresholds.
+Each threshold can usually configure the ratio and the divider with different values to stay in the temperature budget while reducing performance as little as possible.

-The state of the FSRM is exposed
+The state of the FSMR is exposed

 The power capping mechanism can adjust the ratio on the fly and will be further explained later on.